Fix Pipeline Hygiene Before CRM Data Gets Feral

 Ownership and control: rules for agency operators

-• Use ownership and control policies in the operating layer to gate system-led execution.
+- Use clear ownership policies in the workflow control layer to gate system-led execution.

 Exception routing and exception path design